 Quitting My Career As A Physical Therapist to Become A Full-Time Fashion Blogger

-I’m not super patient, so when I decide something I want it ASAP and I will go full force until it’s done 🙂 Paying off my student loans was the initial motivation I needed to start dedicating more of my time to it, and it just sort of snowballed from there.
+I’m not super patient, so when I decide something I want it ASAP and I will go full force until it’s done 🙂 I wanted a second income that I enjoyed to supplement my student loan payments.
+Deciding to pay off my student loans was the initial motivation I needed to start dedicating more of my free time towards blogging, and it just sort of snowballed from there.

 I’m not going to lie, it takes dedication to build a blog business while working full time.

 I could probably count on one hand how many free weekends I had between 2018 and when I went full-time in Sept 2019.
 I’m not going to sugarcoat it and say it was easy.

 As things started taking off in 2019, I knew I could eventually go full-time but I’m not going to lie, I felt guilty giving up physical therapy.
 I spent 7 years in school and 60K worth of debt to become a physical therapist.
 It was a career that truly helps people in ways no other career can do.
 Yet, I was contemplating quitting that to blog?
 Sure, most people won’t ever understand how it’s a real job, but that’s kinda what makes it so special 😉 Even my own parents took over a year of convincing, ha!

 I officially paid off my student loans in June 2019 and by September, I switched from being a full-time employee to a PRN therapist.
 This switch in roles allowed me to have a more flexible schedule, and I reduced my hours from working 5 days/week to 2days/week.
 I mentioned this transition in one of my Five on Friday Q&A’s I do weekly on Instagram, but for the most part, I didn’t really want to make it a big deal with an announcement.